chuckstack/pg-workflow/readme.md

 ## Architecture
 - private schema holds the internal data structure
-- api schema holds the public interface (both sql and rest)
+- api schema holds the public interface (both sql and rest).
+Note that you can use sql, rest or both as an interface if you wish.
 - rest interface provided by postgrest
 - webui interface provide by htmx through postgrest